staticflux-adi/Resumely/README.md

 # Resumely — Premium Resume Builder

 A production-quality, client-only resume builder built with **React 18 + TypeScript + Vite + Tailwind CSS**.
-No backend, no authentication, no AI — everything is saved to your browser's `localStorage`.
+No backend, no authentication, no AI — everything is saved to your browser's `Local Storage`.

 ## ✨ Features